ParallelTask/angular-starter/README.md

 - This project uses **webpack-conditional-loader** to support easy switch between lazy and early load of modules.
 - This project uses **codelyzer** for configuring coding standards across teams.
 - This project uses **composedoc** to build your angular documentation, we can look at generated docs for quick understanding of project architecture.
+- Module configuration object is splitted out to seperate `.config file` under `setup` directory for increase the ease of testing the components